Tattletail: Reception

 The game has received criticism for its resemblance to the Five Nights at Freddy's series for featuring similar elements, including its visual aesthetic, five-day time limit, and animatronic-based antagonists.
-GameSpew's Chris Mc praised its more structured gameplay, as well as its reproduction of 90's childhood fears.
+GameSpew's Chris McMullen praised its more structured gameplay, as well as its reproduction of 1990s childhood fears.
 The game has also received very positive reviews on Steam.